SEND Information Report

 Who can young people and parents contact if they have concerns?

 - If you have concerns about your child’s progress you should initially, speak to your child’s class teacher.
-Your child’s teacher can be contacted at the end of a school day.
-To arrange an appointment telephone the school on 0208 965 5326.

 What is our approach to teaching pupils with SEND?